Impacts of changes to UNC Policies/state law on unit codes

 Faculty Senate Resolution #21-41 – Master Teaching Instructor Title

-Addition of Master Teaching Instructor title for fixed-term appointments in Part VIII.I (PDF) Personnel Policies and Procedures for the Faculty of East Carolina University
+Addition of Master Teaching Instructor title for fixed-term appointments in Part VIII.I Personnel Policies and Procedures for the Faculty of East Carolina University

 “Master Teaching Instructor: